kidonng/animation-observer/readme.md

 By default, the function generates a random name for animation and layer using [`crypto.randomUUID()`](https://developer.mozilla.org/docs/Web/API/Crypto/randomUUID).

-You can specify a custom animation `name` in the options:
+You can specify a custom `name` in the options:

 <!-- prettier-ignore -->
 ```js